 Chapter 7 of Performing Music Research describes the main features of surveys and discusses when it is appropriate to use them.
 It considers the key decisions that must be taken when designing a survey, when and how to choose a questionnaire that has already been validated, and how to adapt or construct a new questionnaire.
-It highlights different types of data, and the different types of questions that are available to researchers, including open and closed questions, rating and measurement scales, and ranking systems.
-The chapter outlines the overall structure of an effective questionnaire and discusses the relative advantages of paper-based (print) and electronic delivery.
-It also considers the pros and cons of surveys and describes how to report their results.
+It highlights different types of data, and the different types of questions are available to researchers, including open and closed questions, rating and measurement scales, and ranking systems.
+The chapter outlines overall structure of effective questionnaire and discusses the relative advantages of paper-based (print) and electronic delivery.
+It also considers the pros and cons of surveys and describes to report their results.

 Profiling musicians’ pain